Suman (actor)

-Suman Talwar (born 28 August 1959) is an Indian actor known for his work in Telugu, Tamil cinema, Kannada and Hindi.
-In a career spanning almost 4 decades, he has acted in more than 150 movies.
-He was one of the most prominent actors of Telugu cinema during the 1980s.
+Suman is an Indian actor known for his work in South Indian films.
+He played the male lead and supporting characters mostly in Telugu and Tamil movies.
+He also featured in a few Kannada, Malayalam and Hindi.
+In a career spanning almost 5 decades, he has acted in more than 700 movies in 10 languages.
+He was one of the most prominent actors of Telugu cinema during the 1980s and 1990s.

 Early life

-Suman was born in a Tulu-speaking family in Madras of present-day Tamil Nadu.
-His mother, Kesari Chandra, was the Principal of the Ethiraj College for women in Chennai.
+Suman was born in a Tulu-speaking Billava family in Madras of present-day Tamil Nadu.
+His mother, Kesari Chandra, was the Principal of the Ethiraj College for Women in Chennai.
 His father, Susheel Chandra, worked for I.O.C.
 Chennai.
 He attended The Besant Theosophical High School, Chennai and completed a B.A. in English Literature.
 Suman learnt music and Sanskrit from H.A.S.
 Shastri.

 Career

-Suman started his career in the role of a police officer in the Tamil movie Neechal kulam (1979) produced by T. R. Ramanna.
-Suman acted as mythological characters such as Venkateswara, Shiva, and Rama in Telugu.
-He won Nandi Award for Best Actor for the film Bava Bavamaridi in 1993.
+He acted in many action and romantic movies in Telugu, including Tharangini (1982), Neti Bharatam (1983) and Sitaara (1984).
+Suman played many mythological characters such as Venkateswara, Shiva, and Rama in Telugu feature films.
+He won Nandi Award for Best Actor for his role in the 1993 film Bava Bavamaridi.

-He returned to acting by playing the villain in the Tamil films Sivaji (2007) and Kuruvi.(2008).
-He was cast as the main antagonist in the Malayalam movie Sagar alias Jacky.
-Suman also appeared in the independent Hollywood film Death And Taxis in 2004.
-He has also won the Asianet Film Honour Special Jury Award in 2009.
+He returned to acting by playing the villain in the Tamil films Sivaji (2007) and Kuruvi (2008).
+He played the main antagonist in the Malayalam movie Sagar alias Jacky (2009).
+He also won the Asianet Film Honour Special Jury Award in 2009.

+He has also appeared in a Bollywood film, Gabbar Is Back (2015), starring as the antagonist pit against Akshay Kumar.